Rhabdoid tumours of the central nervous system (AT/RT) – Brief information

 Tissue extraction (biopsy) to secure diagnosis

 Final diagnosis of a CNS tumour requieres the removal of tumour tissue (biopsy).
 This usually requires surgery.
-The obtained tissue will be analysed under the microscope (histologically) as well as with immunohistochemical and molecular genetic methods.
-In particular, proof of SMARCB1 mutation facilitates establishing the diagnosis of a rhabdoid tumour (see chapter “Causes”).
-In the context of immunohistochemical analysis, loss of the smarcB1 protein as a result of the mutation can be determined by specific staining of the tumour cells.
+The obtained tissue will be analysed under the microscope (histologically) as well as with immunohistochemical, cytogenetic and molecular genetic methods.
+In particular, proof of SMARCB1 or SMARCA4 mutation facilitates establishing the diagnosis of a rhabdoid tumour (see chapter “Causes”).
+In the context of immunohistochemical analysis, loss of the SMARCB1 or SMARCA4 protein as a result of the mutation can be determined by specific staining of the tumour cells.
 Cytogenetic and molecular genetic testing provides direct proof of the genetic defect.

-Once a SMARCB1 mutation has been confirmed for the tumour tissue, blood cells will be tested for the mutation as well in order to rule out a germline mutation and rhabdoid tumour predisposition syndrome (RTPS), as in case of a germline mutation, the blood cells do contain the mutation as well.
+Once a SMARCB1 or SMARCA4 mutation has been confirmed for the tumour tissue, blood cells (or any other tumour-free tissue) will be tested for the mutation as well in order to rule out a germline mutation and rhabdoid tumour predisposition syndrome (RTPS), as in case of a germline mutation, the blood cells (or other tissue cells) do contain the mutation as well.
 The germline mutation is particularly suspected in children under two years of age, in patients with tumours at multiple sites (synchrone tumours) or in case of a family history of tumour diseases, respectively.

-In case a family history of rhabdoid tumour predisposition syndrome is known prior to biopsy, testing only the patient’s blood for mutation can be sufficient to confirm diagnosis, since a malignant tumour revealed by diagnostic imaging and with SMARCB1 mutation in the patient’s blood cells is most likely an AT/RT.
+In case a family history of rhabdoid tumour predisposition syndrome (RTPS1 or RTPS2) is known prior to biopsy, testing only the patient’s blood for mutation can be sufficient to confirm diagnosis, since a malignant tumour revealed by diagnostic imaging and with SMARCB1 or SMARCA4 mutation in the patient’s blood cells is most likely an AT/RT.
 However, blood tests cannot replace biopsy and may, therefore, be an option but in very rare situations (for example, if the child is to ill to be operated).

-Good to know: diagnosis of a germline mutation not only affects a patient’s prognosis, but also other family members, especially regarding the need for subsequent screening tests (see recommendations in case of a rhabdoid tumour predisposition syndrome below).
+Important to know: diagnosis of a germline mutation not only affects a patient’s prognosis, but maybe also other family members, especially regarding the need for subsequent screening tests (see recommendations in case of a rhabdoid tumour predisposition syndrome below).

 Tests before treatment begins